GST Demand under section 73 and 74

 31.12.2027 |

-Note: For Financial Year 2021-22 it is presumed that the due date of GST Annual Return will not be extended.
+Note: For Financial Year 2021-22 it is presumed that the due date of the GST Annual Return will not be extended.

 Who can issue the SCN u/s 73 & 74? |Monetary limits for issuing SCN